saljoudi/KSA-Covid19-/README.md

  ![](Images/Saudi_Arabia_June_8.jpg)

  By looking at the chart, we observe that the total number of closed cases are significantly higher than the total number of active cases.
 In fact, it is closer to the total number of cumulative confirmed cases to the total number of active cases.
-While that is a good sign of handling the panademic very well, the increase in the total number of active cases is concerning due to several reasons.
+While that is a good sign of handling the pandemic very well, the increase in the total number of active cases is concerning due to several reasons.
 Largely, the more active cases the more hospital beds, medical staff, & other resources are needed.
 Further, this increase means there is a higher possibility of higher infection rates.
 We also observe that the total number of active cases reached a peak on early May and plateaued for roughly ten days.
-After that period, the number of dropped from roughly 28 thousands to 22 thousands which is mainly due to the increase in total number of closed cases.
+After that period, the number of dropped from roughly 28 thousand to 22 thousand which is mainly due to the increase in total number of closed cases.
 On the other hand, that decrease did not last for long time, and in fact it has been increasing since then.
 Additionally, it is expected to increase gradually for the next few days.
 There is a conclusion I would like to draw here.
 I believe the goal of completely stopping the spread of Covid19 is not realistic nor attainable at this time.
-However, the goal should be slowing the spread rate through issuing regulations and recommendations to raise awareness about the seriouness of this virus, since there has not been any vaccine or a cure yet.
+However, the goal should be slowing the spread rate through issuing regulations and recommendations to raise awareness about the seriousness of this virus, since there has not been any vaccine or a cure yet.

  *The code used to generate the graph:*
  ```